Lava2403/Webster_PlanifyEvents/README.md

 ## Features
 - CRUD Operations: Create, read, update, and delete tasks seamlessly.

-- Task Categorization: Organize tasks by customizable categories, such as "Lyrics," "Beats," "Instruments," etc.

 - Task Prioritization: Set priority levels (e.g., High, Medium, Low) to manage and visualize the importance of tasks.

 - Due Date Management: Add due dates to tasks for time-sensitive planning.

+- Sorting tasks: Based on set priority

+- Sorting tasks: Based on deadlines

+- Notification for tasks due is 2 days or lesser.

 - Responsive Design: Works smoothly on desktop and mobile devices for on-the-go task management.